FabricMC/fabric-docs/develop/data-generation/item-models.md

 @[code lang=java transcludeWith=:::datagen-model:composite](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceModelProvider.java)

 These item models are composed of one or more textures layered on top of each other.
-There isn't any vanilla method for this, you have to use `ItemModelGenerator`'s `output` field and then `accept()` for it to be working.
+There aren't any vanilla methods for this, you have to use `ItemModelGenerator`'s `output` field and then `accept()` for it to work.
 Here's the item model definition JSON:

 _**assets/modid/items/enhanced_hoe.json**_